-AddInstrumentChange(pos, styleID[, add_clef[, show_text[, text_label[, show_warning[, warning_label, [full_instrument_name[, short_instrument_name]]]]])
+AddInstrumentChange (pos, styleID[, add_clef[, show_text[, text_label[, show_warning[, warning_label, [full_instrument_name[, short_instrument_name]]]]]))

-Adds an instrument change to the bar at the specified position. styleID is the string representing the instrument type to change to (see Instrument types on page 122 for a list).
-The optional boolean parameter add_clef, True if not specified, determines whether Sibelius will add a clef change at the same position as the instrument change if required (i.e. if the clef of the new instrument is different to that of the existing instrument). show_text is an optional boolean parameter, True if not specified, determining whether or not the text label attached to the instrument change should be created shown (the default) or hidden. text_label is an optional string parameter; if specified, Sibelius will use this string instead of the default string (the new instrument's long name). show_warning is an optional boolean parameter, True if not specified, determining whether or not Sibelius should create a text object (using the Instrument change staff text style) above the last note preceding the instrument change and giving the player time to pick up the new instrument. warning_label is an optional string parameter; if specified, Sibelius will use this string (the word "To" followed by the new instrument's short name).
+Adds an instrument change to the bar at the specified position. styleID is the string representing the instrument type to change to (see Instrument types on page 139 for a list).
+The optional boolean parameter add_clef , True if not specified, determines whether Sibelius will add a clef change at the same position as the instrument change if required (i.e. if the clef of the new instrument is different to that of the existing instrument). $show_text$ is an optional boolean parameter, True if not specified, determining whether or not the text label attached to the instrument change should be created shown (the default) or hidden. $text_label$ is an optional string parameter; if specified, Sibelius will use this string instead of the default string (the new instrument's long name). $show_warning$ is an optional boolean parameter, True if not specified, determining whether or not Sibelius should create a text object (using the Instrument change staff text style) above the last note preceding the instrument change, announcing the instrument change and giving the player time to pick up the new instrument. $warning_label$ is an optional string parameter; if specified, Sibelius will use this string instead of the default string (the word "To" followed by the new instrument's short name).
 You can also override the names Sibelius will give the instruments on subsequent systems.
-If a null string is passed to either full_instrument_name or short_instrument_name (or if the arguments are omited), the instrument names will remain unchanged.
+If a null string is passed to either $full_instrument_name$ or $short_instrument_name$ (or if the arguments are omited), the instrument names will remain unchanged.
 Returns the InstrumentChange object created.